 Regulations issued in December 1995 under the Clean Air Act Amendments of 1990 as part of the National Emission Standards for Hazardous Air Pollutants program and negotiated into the Furniture Maximum Achievable Control Technology Standard, requires the Company to reformulate certain furniture finishes and institute process and administrative changes to reduce emissions of hazardous air pollutants.
 The Company believes it is in compliance with these regulations by its use of compliant coatings and by training its associates in work practice standards.
-The Company cannot at this time estimate the future impact of these standards on the Company's operations and capital expenditure requirements.
-See "Item 8--Legal Proceedings."
+The Company cannot at this time estimate the future impact of these "Item 8--Legal Proceedings."